aricbeaver/blog/_posts/2020-11-05-husqvarna-te450-intake-manifold.md

 [Intake Manifold from Facebook Marketplace](https://www.facebook.com/marketplace/item/4458260110854897/){:target="_blank"}

 ## Option 2 - PayPal
 International buyers or buyers that prefer to not use Facebook Marketplace can use PayPal.
 Domestic shipping is free and international shipping varies from $15 to $30 depending on your location.
-Please contact me at [aric.beaver@gmail.com](mailto:aric.beaver@gmail.com){:target="_blank"} and I will send you a PayPal invoice.
+Please contact me at [aric.beaver@gmail.com](mailto:aric.beaver@gmail.com){:target="_blank"} with your **PayPal email address and full shipping address** and I will send you a PayPal invoice

 # Video of Removal and Installation